javi-cardenas/dotfiles/README.md

 defaults write com.apple.finder ShowStatusBar -bool true
 ```

-To get the Home folder in the finder, press CMD + SHIFT + H and drag the home folder to the sidebar.
+To get the Home folder in the finder, press CMD + SHIFT + H and drag the home folder to the sidebar

-## Extra
-Turn on trash after 30 days

-## Widgets
-- Remove all widgets

 ### ohmyzsh
 https://github.com/ohmyzsh/ohmyzsh/